 The Day Tour – Bog Walking

-The tour makes loop inside the park from and back to Riisa, that includes some forest, crossing a part of the bog, back to the forest until you reach the Raudna River.
+The tour makes a loop inside the park from and back to Riisa, which includes some forest, crossing a part of the bog, back to the forest until you reach the Raudna River.
 Then you paddle all the way back to Riisa on the Raudna and Halliste Rivers.
 You can check the map at the bottom of this page to see what it all looks like. 🙂

 The fun and unusual feature of this tour is of course the use of bog shoes.
-Before travelling to Estonia, I had never heard of such a thing.
+Before traveling to Estonia, I had never heard of such a thing.
 They look very much like snowshoes you would use to walk on powder snow, and they are pretty efficient to walk on flooded carpets of sphagnum moss.

-As a wilderness lover, I really enjoyed venturing deep into the bog, walking on floating moss with my bog shoes a little clumsily, observing plant life (I’m a botany enthusiast).
+As a wilderness lover, I really enjoyed venturing deep into the bog, walking on floating moss with my bog shoes a little clumsily, and observing plant life (I’m a botany enthusiast).